 As mentioned, the fruit contains a significant amount of Vitamin B and it also contains vitamin C, a powerful antioxidant that helps your body to fight free radicals and strengthen your immune system to fight colds and other illnesses.

 The fiber in this fruit is good for your intestines.
 Your digestive system needs fiber to be able to function well.

 There are phytonutrients like isoflavone, lignans and also saponins, all known to play an important role in fighting cancer.

 This fruit will also help you keep a good blood pressure and lessen your chance of a stroke or a heart attack because of its moderate levels of potassium.

 The beta-carotene, zeaxanthin, and lutein, together with the vitamin A, will help to keep your eyes healthy.

 A fair share of calcium helps to keep your bones strong.

 Could Jackfruit be an alternative crop?

-As I live in the south of Spain I will look if I see this fruit on the weekly market.
-There is of course also the possibility to try and grow your own tree.
+As I live in the south of Spain, I will look if I see this fruit on the weekly market.
+There is of course also the possibility to grow your own tree.
 Have a look at the following video.
 Wishing you success.